 Losing a finger or part of a finger through amputation or loss of use of a digit can have an impact on how you grip things and the way you use your hand.
 It’s a permanent finger injury that will not improve over time.
 With this in mind, partial finger compensation amounts tend to be higher than some other types; namely, a lost tip of finger compensation or any other finger injury compensation.

 An Accident Claims personal injury solicitor would establish liability whether you sustained the injury in the workplace or when you were in a public place.
 Call us today to discuss your finger injury claims so we can advise you on how best to proceed when it comes to filing a personal injury claim against your employer for workers compensation for loss of a finger or against another negligent third party.

 One of the most commonly reported complaints involving fingers is known as Repetitive Strain Injury (RSI), which is especially true when it comes to clerical and blue-collar workers.
 The reason is that they spend a large percentage of their working day on a computer and/or laptop keyboards.

-Employers have a duty of care under Health and Safety regulations to set in place ways to protect their employees from developing and suffering from this painful finger injury, and if they fail to do so, you could be entitled to file a personal injury claim against them for negligence.
+Employers have a duty of care under Health and Safety regulations.
+They are bound to set in place ways to protect their employees from developing and suffering from this painful finger injury.
+If they fail to do so, you could be entitled to file a personal injury claim against them.

-With this said, filing an RSI personal injury claim against your employer can prove challenging because establishing they were negligent can often be difficult.
-The reason is that you may enjoy a specific hobby that could contribute to you having developed a Repetitive Strain Injury.
+With this said, filing an RSI personal injury claim against your employer can prove challenging.
+This is because establishing they were negligent can often be difficult.
+You may enjoy a specific hobby that could contribute to a Repetitive Strain Injury.